Andrey Smirnov (general): World War I and Russian Civil War

-Between wars
+Interwar period

-After graduating from the Higher Academic Courses in 1922, Andrey Smirnov served from August of this year as Commander of the 168th Infantry Regiment, from August 1923 – Commander of the 58th Infantry Regiment, from October 1923 – Assistant Commander of the 56th Infantry Division in the Moscow Military District.
-Since January 1924 – Assistant Commander of the 10th Infantry Division of the Leningrad Military District.
+After graduating from the Higher Academic Courses in 1922, Smirnov served from August of this year as commander of the 168th Infantry Regiment, from August 1923 – commander of the 58th Infantry Regiment, from October 1923 – assistant commander of the 56th Infantry Division in the Moscow Military District.
+Since January 1924 – assistant commander of the 10th Infantry Division of the Leningrad Military District.
 He graduated from the Military Academy of the Workers' and Peasants' Red Army Named After Mikhail Frunze in 1927.
 He served as the head of the 4th Department at the headquarters of the Caucasian Red Banner Army.
 In 1927, he joined the All–Union Communist Party (Bolsheviks).

-From October 1929 – Assistant Commander, and from November 1929 – Commander of the 4th Turkestan Rifle Division in the Leningrad Military District.
-From February 1930 – Commander (from August 1931 also military commissar) of the 12th Infantry Division of the Separate Red Banner Far Eastern Army.
+From October 1929 – assistant commander, and from November 1929 – commander of the 4th Turkestan Rifle Division in the Leningrad Military District.
+From February 1930 – commander (from August 1931 also military commissar) of the 12th Infantry Division of the Separate Red Banner Far Eastern Army.
 Serving in 1935 as the chief of staff of the 35th Infantry Regiment of the 12th Division, Afanasy Beloborodov, the future general of the army, spoke about the service with the division commander Smirnov, who was distinguished by his rudeness in dealing with his subordinates:

 Proskuryakov, chief of staff of the training artillery battalion, added in the same vein:

 At the same time, other memoirists note that Smirnov had a broad military outlook, was fluent in French, Arabic and Persian, and had great willpower.

 From June 1936 – commander and military commissar of the 39th Rifle Corps, from July 1937 – deputy commander of the Primorsky Group of Forces of the Special Red Banner Far Eastern Army.
 From December 1938 – head of the Higher Tactical Shooting Courses for the Improvement of Infantry Command Staff «Shot», from September 1939 – head of the Directorate of Military Educational Institutions of the Workers' and Peasants' Red Army.
 From July 26, 1940 – Inspector General of the Red Army Infantry.

-With the introduction of general ranks in the Workers' and Peasants' Red Army on June 4, 1940, Andrey Smirnov was awarded the military rank of lieutenant general.
+With the introduction of general ranks in the Workers' and Peasants' Red Army on June 4, 1940, Smirnov was awarded the military rank of lieutenant general.
 In December 1940, he was appointed commander of the Kharkov Military District.